Event professionals' ultimate guide for purchasing, managing, and tracking your inventory like a pro.

 Reporting on these points gives you a bird's eye view of your business and empowers you to make the best strategic decisions.
 Event rental software offers tons of reporting tools right at your fingertips so you can have access to all the necessary information when it counts.
 With everything from a high-level dashboard to accounting & tax reports that dig deep (not to mention the inventory usage charts and the custom reports you can also create), Goodshuffle Pro offers a suite of reporting features so you are always on top of what's going on with your inventory and your business as a whole.

 If you want to start or grow your event rental business on a solid foundation, the right inventory management software is the way to go.
+Whether you own a wedding rental business, a furniture rental company, a party rental business, or you're in another niche, you need solid rental inventory tracking software to keep your organized and make business as efficient as possible.
 Though event technology can be intimidating, it can also save you hours of time each week and get you paid faster.
 With all the time you save, you can spend more time on high-level business endeavors.
 Plus, having the peace of mind knowing your inventory is organized and under control is priceless.

 Some people are wary of spending money on a tool they aren't familiar with.
 Many event rental software programs offer free trials (Goodshuffle Pro also offers unlimited training and support, including 1:1 sessions and team onboarding sessions).
 These trials are a great way to explore the program and see how it works for you.